jwalton/rust-book-abridged/docs/ch04-ownership.md

     if (true) {
         // Create the variable `s` to own a String.
         // Remember that Strings can store an arbitrary
-        // length of data, so it will allocate memory
+        // length of data, so this will allocate memory
         // on the heap.
         let s = String::from("hello");